Arizona Court Records

 - No pending fulfillment of probation terms and conditions

-- No pending restitutions or fine payments
+- No pending restitution or fine payments

 - Must have been free from any incarceration arising from the convictions